Networking in Your Online Program

 Have you heard that online learning can be an isolating experience?
 Maybe you’re nervous you won’t get to know your instructors or fellow classmates.
 You might feel like you’ll miss out on networking opportunities that would be available in a face-to-face class.

-April Green, a student in our online Master of Applied Clinical and Preclinical Research (MACPR) program, not only gained the skills and knowledge she wanted for her career, but she also made transformative connections.
+April Green, a student in our online Master of Clinical Research (MCR) program, not only gained the skills and knowledge she wanted for her career, but she also made transformative connections.

 Green currently serves as a Regulatory Manager for a clinical trials office.
 She manages a team of 15 regulatory compliance officers and one research assistant.